zarate-systems/invoker-plugin-model-factory/README.md

 ### Plugin that allows you to run your model factories directly in Invoker.

-## Global Installation
+## Installation

+- Download the zip file in the releases section.
-- Clone the repository on your local machine.
+- Open your Invoker app.

-`git@github.com:zarate-systems/invoker-plugin-model-factory.git`

-- Install the npm dependencies.
+- Now open the plugins page in Invoker

-`npm install`

-- Create the plugin zip file.
+- Load the zip file by pressing the "Load from disk" button.

-`npm run build-plugin`

-**Load the plugin from the plugins section on Invoker and select the generated zip file.**
+- Restart Invoker app.

 ## Local Installation